EronMahmuti/pizza/README.md

 In this project, I made a web application to order pizza with ingredients you want.
 This was my very first react project which I built when components were built with classes.
-While working on this project I learned a lot about React.js especially how to use useState and how components work.(This project was built with React.js version 17.0.0)
+While working on this project I learned a lot about React.js especially how to use useState and how components work.

 ## Tech